Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 Learning rate scheduling
 ------------------------
 Every optimizer you use can be paired with any `LearningRateScheduler <https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate>`_.
-In the basic usecase, the scheduler (or multiple schedulers) should be returned as the second output from the ``.configure_optimizers``
+In the basic use-case, the scheduler (or multiple schedulers) should be returned as the second output from the ``.configure_optimizers``
 method:

 .. testcode::